-Next, find the approximate BTU output of your heat pump at the current ambient air temperature; see product literature at: www.aquacal.com, or contact AquaCal Customer Support (800-786-7751).
+Next, find the approximate BTU output of your heat pump at the current ambient air temperature (see specifications table in this manual).
 Finally, decide upon the temperature at which you plan to maintain your pool or spa.

 The following work sheet can be used to calculate approximately how long it will take your heater to bring your pool or spa up to temperature.
-Keep in mind heating times will vary somewhat due to weather conditions during the period that the heater is in use; use of a pool blanket can dramatically improve heat up and heat maintenance performance.
+Keep in mind heating times will vary somewhat due to weather conditions during the period that the heater is in use.